BjornFJohansson/plasmid-sketcher/README.md

 A tool to interactively create illustrative plasmid, with no connection to actual sequences.
 Useful to show possible plasmids layout.

+Can be statically hosted : all that is needed is to serve the files in the same directory.

+Give it a try !
+Git clone it, then open plasmid_sketcher.html

 Licence